-It’s impossible to keep all drug-related information in mind.
+It’s impossible for clinicians to keep all drug-related information in mind.
 Many drugs come in numerous forms and strengths; moreover, you should be careful about drug interactions, allergies, and side effects.
 E-prescribing lets doctors look up drugs and read prescribing instructions.
-It also speeds up the process of generating and filling prescriptions thanks to drop-down lists and default SIG information (instructions for patients as to how much medication they should take, how they should take it, and when).
+It also speeds up the process of generating and filling prescriptions thanks to drop-down lists and default sig information (instructions for patients as to how much medication they should take, how they should take it, and when).

 Increased medication adherence and fewer unfilled or lost prescriptions